gawadx1/100-days-building-ai-products/README.md

 ---

-## 🟢 المرحلة الثالثة — الـ AI Agents والأتمتة (Days 41–60)
+## 🟢 Phase 3 — AI Agents & Automation (Days 41–60)

-> بنِ Agents ذكية تتصرف باستقلالية، وتعلّم LangGraph وCrewAI وأدوات الأتمتة
+> Build intelligent Agents that act autonomously.
+Learn LangGraph, CrewAI, and automation tools

 ---

-### Day 41 — AI Agents: المفهوم الكامل
+### Day 41 — AI Agents: The Full Concept

-ما الفرق بين Chain وAgent؟ تعلّم ReAct Pattern وكيف Agent يخطط وينفّذ.
+What's the difference between a Chain and an Agent?
+Learn the ReAct Pattern and how agents plan and execute.

 **`Agents`**